Home » Indian Polity » Freedom Fighters of India List

 Mangal Pandey

 Mangal Pandey, a well-known Indian freedom fighter who was born on July 19th, 1827, is frequently seen as the forerunner of India’s first war for independence, the 1857 uprising against the British.
-As a soldier in the 34th Bengal Native Infantry regiment of the East India Company’s army, he led the Sepoy rebellion that ultimately resulted in the 1857 uprising.
+He was a sepoy (infantryman) in the 34th Bengal Native Infantry (BNI) regiment of the British East India Company, he led the Sepoy rebellion that ultimately resulted in the 1857 uprising.
 In anticipation of a Sepoy uprising, British officers killed him on April 8, 1857, at Barrackpore, ten days early.
+Biography of Mangal Pandey will motivate you and help you develop a holistic understanding about India’s first revolution.

 Rani Laxmi Bai